 Yes.
 At EVOAQ we pride ourselves on ensuring all required components are included in our kits, excluding basic hand tools.

-Our standard kits are designed to have only either one of two options (heat transfer or summer) added to the ventilation system.
-We recommend installing a standalone heat transfer system with your existing ventilation system with summer kit if you wish to have both.
+Our standard kits are designed to have only either one of two options (heat transfer or summer) added to the ventilation system, but it is possible to have both.
+We do however recommend installing a separate heat transfer controller for the heat transfer fan if you wish to have both summer kit and heat transfer with your ventilation system.

-However, we do have a custom system available that can do both heat transfer and ventilation (fresh air only) if you prefer this instead.
+We also have a custom system available that can do both heat transfer and ventilation (fresh air only) with a single fan if you prefer this instead.

 Contact us for more information if you are interested in this option.